McGraw Hill Financial to buy SNL Financial for $2.23 billion

 Total revenue rose 3 percent to $1.34 billion.

-McGraw Hill shares fell 5.6 percent to close at $99.59 on the New York Stock Exchange.
+McGraw Hill shares were down 5.6 percent at $99.69 in afternoon trading.

 Rival Moody's Corp (MCO.N) reported a higher-than-expected quarterly profit on Friday, benefiting from strong growth in its analytics business.